 Through the use of a variety of pedagogies and assessments, we seek to promote critical thinking in our students as they are exposed to these subject disciplines: History, Geography, Social Studies, Principle of Accounts and Elements of Business Studies.
 To further enrich students’ learning experiences and to imbue the students with a global outlook, students will also be offered the opportunities to go for learning journeys and overseas trips.

-To learn more about Humanities sub-units, click here
+To learn more about our Humanities student outreach, visit our AISS Humanities Instagram page here

 The students visited cultural landmarks in Yogyakarta such as Borobudur Temple and Ratu Boko temple, which are classified as UNSECO heritage sites around the world.
 These locations filled the students with wonder as they were better able to appreciate the deep religious ties that the people had within their culture.
 In addition, visits to the Old Benteng Vredeburg Fortress museum also served to provide students with greater insight into the Colonial history of Indonesia for the students.
 Apart from historical insights, the trip also served to provide students with an experiential learning opportunity to discover the beauty and ferocity of mother nature as well.
 Through the use of jeeps, the students explored the various segments of Mount Merapi to learn more about the impact of volcanic activities upon the livelihood of people.
 Afterwhich, by taking a leap of faith, the students absailied into Jomblang cave and were amazed by the process of cave formations.
 Lastly, the students also immersed themselves into the cultural practices of the people by participating in rice planting activities and Batik making sessions.